Marry money

 English Idiom: Marry money

-I suppose marrying money is one way to get out of the rat race and away from the daily grind.
+I suppose marrying money is one way to escape the rat race and the daily grind.

 Some of you out there may frown and say people are supposed to enter into the institution of marriage after falling head over heels in love with each other.

-The truth is though that capital, the amount you have now and your possibility to gain it in the future are significant considerations for many people when it comes to tying the knot.
+The truth is, though, that capital, the amount you have now and your possibility of gaining it in the future, are significant considerations for many people when it comes to tying the knot.

 In a perfect world, marrying the one you love would be the same as marrying money.
 In reality, things are often not so clear.